Published: 9/24/2020 (an excerpt from Pastor Jenn’s Weekly Update email)

 St. Luke’s Campus Reopening Task Force, which included staff, lay leaders, chairs of Trustees, Church Council, Staff Parish, and lay leaders from theme parks and local business, created a phased approach to engaging ministry on St. Luke’s campus.
 The Task Force’s recommendations were shared with Church Council on June 2, 2020.

-The phased approach was created with the grounding of:
+The St. Luke’s Phases were created with the grounding of:

 - St. Luke’s Core Values: Christ-centered Love lived out in Acceptance, Hospitality, Community, Discipleship, Service